 Mechanical faults of induction motors, such as bearing faults, rotor eccentricity faults, and gear-box faults, can cause severe damages of the machine.
-Different electromagnetic field distribution between the stator and
+Different electromagnetic field distribution between the stator and rotor occur due to nonuniform air gap and unbalanced input voltages.
+Rotor eccentricity can be caused by misplacement of bearing, misalignment between the rotor shaft and load axis, mechanical vibration in critical speed, and unbalanced electromagnetic force.
+It is important to detect these faults to protect the machines from permanent damages.

 There are three types of rotor eccentricity: static, dynamic and mixed eccentricity.
-Fig. 7 shows the cross-section area of an induction motor with the three types of rotor eccentricities, where, is the rotor symmetry axis, is the stator symmetry axis, and is the rotor rotation axis.
+Fig. 7 shows the crosssection area of an induction motor with the three types of rotor eccentricities, where, is the rotor symmetry axis, is the stator symmetry axis, and is the rotor rotation axis.
 The types of eccentricity are determined by the separation of its axes.
 The static eccentricity occurs when the axis deviates from other two axes, and the position between the air gap and the stator is static.
 The dynamic eccentricity occurs when the axis deviates from other two axes, and the position between the air gap and the stator is dynamic with the rotor.
 Mixed eccentricity occurs when all the axes deviate from each other.